 On September 13, 2023, the Company announced the renewal of its normal course issuer bid ("NCIB") to purchase for cancellation up to 2,411,570 subordinate voting shares, representing 5% of the Company's public float as of the close of markets on September 7, 2023.
-Purchases for cancellation under the NCIB commenced on September 20, 2023 and will end on the earlier of September 19, 2024 and the date on which the Company will have acquired the maximum number of subordinate voting shares allowable under the NCIB or otherwise decided not to make any further purchases.
-Purchases may be made on the open market through the facilities of the TSX, through alternative trading systems, if eligible, or outside the facilities of the TSX pursuant to exemption orders issued by securities regulatory authorities.
-Purchases could also be made on the Nasdaq until February 9, 2024.
+Purchases for cancellation under the NCIB commenced on September 20, 2023 and ended on September 19, 2024.
+Purchases could be made on the open market through the facilities of the TSX, or through alternative trading systems, if eligible, or outside the facilities of the TSX pursuant to exemption orders issued by securities regulatory authorities.
+Purchases could also be made on the Nasdag until February 9, 2024.
+The Company did not renew its NCIB following the end of the program on September 19, 2024.